-- Have a grade point average of at least 2.25 in all undergraduate courses taken at FMU. - Have at least a 2.5 grade point average in all Art and Art History courses attempted. - 3.
-Have completed one foundation art history course from Art History 220 or 221. - 4.
+- 1. Have a grade point average of at least 2.25 in all undergraduate courses taken at FMU. - 2.
+Have at least a 2.5 grade point average in all Art and Art History courses attempted.

+- Have completed one foundation art history course from Art History 220 or 221 - 4.
 Have completed both Art 230 and Art 231.

-The number of semester hours required in major courses for a major in Visual Arts is 36 of Visual Arts studio, one of Senior Seminar, and 12 of Art History.
-The student is required to exhibit work and write an artist's statement as part of a senior exhibit.
-The senior exhibitions are presented on the FMU campus as small group shows during the final year of enrollment.
-Each student's portion of the group exhibit is comprised of works from the student's specialty area and is prepared under the direction of the student's specialty area professor, and serves as partial fulfillment of the senior seminar course.
+The number of semester hours required in major courses for a major in Visual Arts is 36 of Visual Arts studio and 12 of Art History.
+Students with concentrations in Ceramics, Painting or Photography are required to exhibit work and write an artist's statement as part of a senior exhibit.
+These exhibitions are presented on the FMU campus as small group shows during the final year of enrollment.
+Each student's portion of the group exhibit is comprised of works from the student's specialty area, is prepared under the direction of the student's specialty area professor, and serves as partial fulfillment of the senior seminar course.
+Students with concentrations in Graphic Design are required to assemble a final portfolio of work under the direction of the student's specialty area professor.
+The portfolios are to be presented and defended in front of an audience of design professionals, faculty and peers during the final semester of enrollment.